htacg/tidy-html5/test/README.md

-# test directory 20150513
+# test directory 20151205

-It seems very little has been written about what is in this directory!

-All of the test input files, some with their own config file, are in the `'input` directory.
+All of the test input files, some with their own config file, are in the `input` directory.
 These tests can be run using the various cmd/bat and sh script files supplied.

+And there is a `testbase` directory containing the expected output of all tests.

 #### Files: alltest.cmd / testall.sh

-In essence it was/is an attempt to automate some regression testing.
-The idea is/was that before making a code change to tidy, the alltest.cmd would be run using the current executable.
-This would produce a 'base' set of outputs in the temp-5 folder.
+In essence it is an attempt to automate some regression testing.
+The idea is that after making a code change to tidy, the alltest.cmd can be run using the new executable.
+This would produce an output in the `temp-5` folder.

-This folder should then be renamed say 'testbase'.
-Now you can make the desired code changes, and build a new executable, and run the alltest.cmd again, getting a 'new' output into the temp-5 folder.

-Comparing the 'testbase' folder with the new 'temp-5' folder will show you what file output was changed by your code modification.
+Comparing the `testbase` folder with the new `temp-5` folder will show you what file output was changed by your code modification, if any.
+In WIN32 there should be none.

+If unix the `$ diff -ua testbase tmp` will normally yield 3 changes, tests 431895, 500236 and 616606.
+431895 is because it uses the `gnu-emacs: yes` option and we can thus expect the path separator in the file names to change.

+The other two 500236 and 616606 just seem to have some spaces changes.
+Not sure exactly why.
+If `-w` or `-b` option is use there should be no difference.
+So these 3 tests must be especially checked.

 Difficult, and tedious!
 Yes, but is a sure way to see if your changes adversely effected tidy.
 Unfortunately, only such a visual comparison would show the results.
-If the output changes are fully acceptable, then this would become the new base.
+If the output changes are fully acceptable, like a warning message changed, then this should become the new base file for that test.

 Of course some of the tests were to say avoid a segfault found.
 Other tests were to visually compare the original input test file in a browser, with how the new output displayed in a browser.
 This is a purely VISUAL compare, and can not be done in code.